 Understand interest terms

-Some credit card issuers offer zero balance transfer APRs but ask you to repay the balance within a fixed period.
+Some credit card issuers offer zero balance transfer APRs but ask you to repay the balance within a fixed billing period.
 Fail to clear the balance, and you'll pay extremely high APRs.

 As a rule of thumb, track business expenses on your credit cards and avoid carrying balances.
 Transfer cash balances only if you understand repayment terms and all the charges involved in the process.